Michigan Research Videos

 Research Stories from the University of Michigan

-The University of Michigan reported a record $1.71 billion in research expenditures during fiscal year 2022, fueling innovations to address critical challenges ranging from global health disparities and Great Lakes water quality to firearm violence and driverless vehicle technologies.
+The University of Michigan reported a record $1.86 billion in research volume during fiscal year 2023, which led to critical advancements in diverse areas ranging from artificial intelligence and global infectious disease to microelectronics and social justice.

 Video created by Eric Shaw, the director of digital marketing and communications in the Office of the Vice President for Research at the University of Michigan.